rails/rails/guides/source/association_basics.md

 WARNING: Automatic deletion of join models is direct, no destroy callbacks are triggered.
 You can read more about callbacks [here](active_record_callbacks.html).

 The `has_many :through` association is also useful for setting up "shortcuts" through nested `has_many` associations.
-For example, if a document has many sections, and a section has many paragraphs, you may sometimes want to get a simple collection of all paragraphs in the document.
-You could set that up this way:
+This is particularly beneficial when you need to access a collection of related records through an intermediary association.
+For example, if a document has many sections, and each section has many paragraphs, you may sometimes want to get a simple collection of all paragraphs in the document without having to manually traverse through each section.

+You can set this up with a `has_many :through` association as follows:

 ```ruby
 class Document < ApplicationRecord